Henrietta Hutton Research Grant

 The project will build on current feminist literature which sees industry settings as influencing relationships between genders.
 Further the project will research relationships between Tamil and Sinhalese employees, to assess whether factory employment is aiding integration.

-The aim of this project is to document and evaluate the current status and distribution of ethnomedicinal plant knowledge in a Chagga community, and to identify factors influencing its transmission to the younger generation.
-The project will focus in particular on examining the effect of formal schooling on ethnomedicinal knowledge of secondary school age children.
+The aim of this project is to investigate the relationship between formal schooling, and knowledge about local medicines used for livestock, among Maasai in Eluwai village, and to identify factors influencing its transmission to the younger generation.
+The project will focus in particular on examining the effect of formal schooling on ethnoveterinary knowledge of secondary school age children.

 2012: Phoebe Mottram (University of St Andrews).
 'Threats facing southern Madagascar’s sacred forests and spiritual taboos'

 Sacred forests form an integral part of the spiritual, cultural and ecological make up of Madagascar.
 Respected and revered for centuries these forests are becoming important on global horizons.
 This project sort to answer the question: ‘What are the threats facing the sacred forests and spiritual taboos of Southern Madagascar?’

 2012: Krystyna Koziol (University of Sheffield - joint degree with University of Svalbard).
 'The provenance, composition and fate of organic carbon on an Arctic glacier'